bboc/mdtools/slides/slides.md

 * `mdslides convert <source> <target> --template=<template>` converts one Deckset file to reveal.js (horizontal sections)
 * `mdslides skeleton <config> <target>` can build the folder structure with markdown files from a config file so you do not have to set this up for yourself.
 If you run this over an existing folders, only files not existing will be created.

 A YAML file describes the order of chapters, and what sections will be included in what chapter.
-The file contains optional entries for introduction and closing slides, as well as a special section `chapter_order` where the order of the chapter is defined.
+The file contains optional entries for introduction and appendix slides, as well as a special section `chapter_order` where the order of the chapter is defined.

     title: deck_title
     introduction:
       - one section
       - another section

-    chapter_order:
+    chapter-order:
       - one chapter
       - another chapter
       - a third chapter